o-o-overflow/scoring-playground/README.md

 ### Howto

-This project includes a `json` file with all successful submissions of the Defcon CTF Quals 2019 and a python script to test different scoring systems.
+This appliction allows you to test different scoring systems and in the `data` directory you find several `json` files (with all successful flag submissions of the Defcon CTF Quals from 2019 to 2021) to play with.

 To compare different outcomes, follow these simple rules: